THIS PAGE WILL BE UPDATED REGULARLY AS NEW INFORMATION IS AVAILABLE.

-4. If you have traveled abroad or domestically within the past 30 days, if you or anyone in your household has had any known exposure to COVID-19 within the last 14 days, or if you are experiencing respiratory symptoms, please discuss this with your Primary Care Physician prior to your visit.
+4. If you or anyone in your household has had any known exposure to COVID-19 within the last 10 days, or if you are experiencing respiratory symptoms, please discuss this with your Primary Care Physician prior to your visit.

 5. All patients will be given the opportunity to give feedback after their visit.
 Please participate as this will help improve our procedures in our commitment to providing expert orthopedic care.

-6. All patients and essential visitors are required to wear a face before entering our offices.
+6. All patients and essential visitors are required to wear a face mask before entering our offices.

-7. Patients should not be accompanied with anyone unless it is medically needed, or the person is needed to aid in language translation.
-A parent may accompany minor patients.
+7. Patients should not be accompanied by anyone unless it is medically needed, or the person is needed to aid in language translation.
+A parent should accompany minor patients.